No devpt in 10 yrs, Mamata took Bengal back to 19th century, says Rajnath | Politics

 ''Neither 'Maa nor mati or manush' (mother, motherland, and people) feel safe in the state.''
 'Maa, Mati, manush' is another slogan that was coined by the TMC during 2009 general election.

-Singh further accused Banerjee of not fulfilling her promise of putting an end to water crisis in the state.
+Singh further accused Banerjee of not fulfilling her promise of putting an end to water crisis in Purulia.

 ''Prime Minister Narendra Modi, on his part, has promised piped water availablility in every household of the country by the end of 2024,'' the defence minister stated.